Share on: Share on X fb in

 On low heart rate zones, both the sensor performed very well with the same data.
 Instead, at high heart rate frequency, the electrical heart rate sensor H10 was much more accurate than the optical one.

-You can evaluate the two hearth rate sensor looking the at data I got when I connected the sensor to the App.
+You can evaluate the two heart rate sensor looking the at data I got when I connected the sensor to the App.

 Heart rate zones